Learning Sessions

 Toys and Games

 Enjoy a session of playing with toys and games from the distant to recent past.
-Consider what different materials old and new toys are made from and what powers them.
+Consider different materials and sources of power.
 Play with some Victorian schoolyard toys, explore puppetry and make your own stick puppet to play with.
 Then finish with a story all about museum toys!

 Rubbish Archaeology

 What does our waste say about us?
-To an Archaeologist, the things that have been put into the ground can be beneficial for learning more about the people that lived in the past.
-Discover and contrast the items left behind by previous generations with the possessions and waste we leave behind today, to enable discussion of climate change, plastic pollution and recycling.
+To an Archaeologist, the things that have been put into the ground can be highly beneficial for learning about the past.
+Contrast the items left behind by previous generations with the waste we leave behind today, to enable discussion of climate change and plastic pollution.